Unboxed-Software/solana-course/content/oracles.md

 Let's write some tests.
 We should have four of them:

-- Creating an Escrow with the unlock price ***below*** the current Sol price so we can test withdrawing it
+- Creating an Escrow with the unlock price ***below*** the current SOL price so we can test withdrawing it
 - Withdrawing and closing from the above escrow
-- Creating an Escrow with the unlock price ***above*** the current Sol price so we can test withdrawing it
+- Creating an Escrow with the unlock price ***above*** the current SOL price so we can test withdrawing it
 - Withdrawing and failing from the above escrow

 Note that there can only be one escrow per user, so the above order matters.